How to fix hook and loop (Velcro) on ski gloves

 It is a magical invention - but not a perfect one.

 When the hook grabs the loop particularly well, it requires more force to pull the two sides apart.
 And that can be a real pain, depending on the size of the hook and loop patches.
 The better the hook and loop grips itself, the more likely it is to eventually wear out and not grip well.
 Small patches of hook and loop will eventually wear out because there are less loop fibers.

 Every time you pull hook and loop apart you degrade the loop a little.

-Using hook and loop material on short cuff ski gloves is a more functional alternative to knit wrists because it allows you to regulate the tightness of the cuff but it has less long-term durability.
+Using hook and loop material on short cuff ski gloves is a more functional alternative to knit wrists because it allows you to regulate the tightness of the cuff on your wrists but it has less long-term durability.
 It's a compromise between performance and durability.

 What should I do if my Velcro is worn out and doesn't stick together anymore?